Feyerabend/vm/README.md

 F(0) = 0
 F(1) = 1
 F(n) = F(n − 1) + F(n − 2), n > 1
+n ∈ ℕ
 ```

-Applied from the FORTH-thinking we have the following operations in the core:
+Applied from the FORTH-thinking we have the following operations at the core:

 ```
 TWODUP